MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

 ## Ubuntu commands

+Installation Options for Python and R:

-Install language support based on your requirements (single or multiple languages).
-Two packages are available for Python and R. One provides all available features, characterized as the *full installation* including pre-trained machine learning models.
-The alternative choice, considered the *minimal installation* excludes the models but still has all of the functionality.
+*  Install language support based on your requirements (single or multiple languages).
+*  The *full installation* provides all available features the including pre-trained machine learning models.
+*  The *minimal installation* excludes the models but still has all of the functionality.

 > [!Tip]
 > If possible, run `apt-get update` to refresh packages on the system prior to installation.
 Additionally, some docker images of Ubuntu might not have the https apt transport option.
 To install it, use `apt-get install apt-transport-https`.